orientechnologies/orientdb-docs/Distributed-Architecture-Lifecycle.md

 ![image](http://www.orientdb.org/images/cluster-join.png)

-When a node joins an existent cluster, the most updated copy of the database is downloaded to the joining node.
+When a node joins an existent cluster, the most updated copy of the database is downloaded to the joining node if the distributed configuration has `autoDeploy:true`.
+If the node is rejoining the cluster after a disconnection, a delta backup is requested first.
+If not available a full backup is sent to the joining server.
+If it has been configured a sharded configuration, the joining node will ask for separate parts of the database to multiple available servers to reconstruct the own database copy.
 If any copy of database was already present, that is moved under `backup/databases` folder.

 ### Multiple clusters